vxio/identity/pkg/client/docs/InternalApi.md

 ## RegisterWithCredentials

-> LoggedIn RegisterWithCredentials(ctx, register)
+> LoggedIn RegisterWithCredentials(ctx, moovLogin, register)

-Register user based on OIDC credentials.
-This is called by the OIDC client services we create to register the user with what  available information they have and obtain from the user.
+If the OIDC client specified it got an invite code that token will be exchanged here to login

 ### Required Parameters